CorentinWicht/GFPPeaks/README.md

 This is the main window which will enable you to determine whether the preselected GFP peak in the data table (*see* [Chapter 8.2](#82-data-table)) is correct. \
 The window displays *from left to right, top to bottom*:
 ```
-1) The ERP including all channels (each channel is represented as one line) [top left].
+1) The ERP including all channels (each channel is represented as one line and electrodes selected for visualisation are highlighted in colors) [top left].
 2) The GFP activity for epoch of interest [bottom left].
 3) The topographical plot (topoplot) [right].
 ```